My Favorite (and not so favorite) Vegan Sprinkles

 Zunhai Foods

-Lieber’s were the first bright vegan rainbow jimmies I found back when the only other vegan sprinkles I could find were muted and all-natural or ones only sold in other countries.
-Lieber’s used to be very affordable on Amazon, but now that the price is over $10, I don’t recommend them.
+Lieber’s were the first bright vegan rainbow jimmies I found back in 2014 when the only other vegan sprinkles I could find were muted and all-natural or ones only sold in other countries.
+Lieber’s used to be very affordable on Amazon, but now that the price is $10 and they’ve never verified the sugar source as being vegan, I don’t recommend them.

 Elfias

-Tha majority of the sprinkles Elfias makes are not vegan, but they will make you a custom vegan sprinkle mix.
+Tha majority of the sprinkles Elfias makes are not vegan, but they will make you a custom vegan sprinkle mix if you request it.

 Vegan Sprinkles that are Naturally Colored